 Four years ago, the United Kingdom voted in a referendum to leave the European Union.
-By the 1st January 2021, the UK will have exited the EU and with trade negotiations still taking place, the reality of a 'no deal' Brexit is setting in.
+By the 1st January 2021, the UK will have exited the EU.
+With trade negotiations still taking place, the reality of a no-deal Brexit is setting in.
 How might this affect you?
-If you are planning on financing a vehicle then a 'no deal' Brexit is likely to impact car and van leasing prices.
+If you plan to finance a vehicle, then a no-deal Brexit is likely to impact car and van leasing prices.
 This is due to increased tariffs and taxes directly affecting the cost of new vehicles.

 Even if the vehicle is manufactured in the UK, such as MINI cars in Oxford or Vauxhall Vivaro vans in Luton, prices could be increased.
 The UK factory is likely to rely on parts being imported from EU countries, which will then affect pricing.
 Furthermore, suppose the UK arrives at a no-deal Brexit on the 1st January 2021.
 In that case, World Trade Organisation (WTO) trade rules may be put in place to govern trade between the UK and EU.
 Currently, WTO rules mean a further 10% tax is added to new, complete vehicle imports.
 10% may not sound much when it comes to inexpensive commodities.
 Still, we will notice the price increase if it comes to motor vehicles.